The Spiritual Director of the Satipanya Buddhist Trust is Bhante Bodhidhamma, an English monk since 1986.

 Autobio on Bhante's 70th Birthday : 08 Jan 2017

-How I became a Buddhist, then and monk and then a Dhamma Teacher
+How I became a Buddhist, then a monk and then a Dhamma Teacher